egonelbre/egonelbre.com/content/blog/2018-03-22 a-tale-of-bfs.md

 ![](https://cdn-images-1.medium.com/max/800/1*zpydMHsCWrOopySqB5dodA.png)

-While this may look like a lot of work, in reality… I spent more time writing this whole post than doing these improvements.
+While this may look like a lot of work, in reality ...
+I spent more time writing this whole post than doing these improvements.

 For the second part take a look at [A Tale of BFS: Going Parallel](/blog/a-tale-of-bfs-going-parallel) where we get that big graph down to ~3.6 seconds.